Home Northern Territory Darwin Visit Darwin: The Best Things To See and Do – Complete Guide to explore the city

 Finally, for a pleasant walk head to the city’s Botanical Garden.
 It’s a peaceful and ideal place to come for a free refreshing walk.
 Here you can admire a variety of rare plant species from Asia and the South Pacific over 42 hectares.
 There is also a greenhouse of some of the world’s finest orchids.

-Accommodation in Darwin
+Accommodation guide in Darwin

 Darwin is a city that attracts many tourists.
 As such, there is a wide range of hotels to suit all budgets.